The following is representative of our guest policies during normal non COVID times

 - Our courts and clubhouse are not open to members of the public, however, members may bring guests to play during appropriate court hours.

-- Guests may visit the club up to five times per year.
+- Guests may visit the club up to two times a month per member.

 - The member is responsible for looking after his or her guest while the guest is at the club

 - Guests have the same playing privileges and obligations at members and must respect the club Code of Conduct and dress code.

 The all-white dress code at Lawrence Park Tennis Club is a long-standing and continuing tradition.
 We request that members and guests follow these guidelines:

 - All tennis shirts, shorts, skirts and dresses must be all-white with up to a maximum 10% colour trim (including hats/visors).